 “Supervisory Authority(ies)” shall carry the meaning of that term in the GDPR.

 - Purpose limitation.
 Customer hereby instructs Impartner to Process Personal Data and to transfer Personal Data to any country or territory as necessary for the provision of the Service and consistent with the Agreement.
 Customer’s instructions for the Processing of Personal Data shall comply with Applicable Data Protection Law.
-Customer shall have sole responsibility for the accuracy, quality, and legality of the Data and the means by which Customer acquires the Impartner shall Process the Data as a Processor only as necessary to perform its obligations under the Agreement, and in accordance with the documented instructions of Customer (the “Permitted Purpose“), except where otherwise required by any EU (or any EU Member State) law applicable to Impartner, in which case Impartner shall to the extent permitted by Applicable Data Protection Law inform Customer of that legal requirement before the relevant Processing of that Data.
+Customer shall have sole responsibility for the accuracy, quality, and legality of the Data and the means by which Customer acquires the Data.
+Impartner shall Process the Data as a Processor only as necessary to perform its obligations under the Agreement, and in accordance with the documented instructions of Customer (the “Permitted Purpose“), except where otherwise required by Applicable Data Protection Law, in which case Impartner shall to the extent permitted by Applicable Data Protection Law inform Customer of that legal requirement before the relevant Processing of that Data.
 In no event shall Impartner Process the Data for its own purposes or those of any third party except as set forth in the Agreement.
 Impartner shall also inform Customer if in its opinion an instruction of Customer infringes or violates Applicable Data Protection Law.
-Impartner shall not sell the Data, nor process, retain, use, or disclose the Data (i) for any purposes other than the Permitted Purpose, or (ii) outside of the direct business relationship between Impartner and Customer.
+Impartner shall not Sell the Data, nor process, retain, use, or disclose the Data (i) for any purposes other than the Permitted Purpose, or (ii) outside of the direct business relationship between Impartner and Customer.